hairizuanbinnoorazman/ansible-scripts/README.md

 # Scripts for automating server provision

+IMPORTANT: WE CANT COMPLETELY RELY ON PURE ANSIBLE DUE TO LACK OF PROPER SUPPORT FOR IT IN GCP ANSIBLE PLUGIN - E.G. NO CLOUD NAT/CLOUD RUN.
+SEEING THIS, WE HAVE TO RESORT TO USING SOMETHING LIKE TERRAFORM TO PROVISION AND MAYBE USE ANSIBLE ONLY FOR CONFIGURATION WORK.

 Contains some of the common commands to be able to provisions servers rather than ssh-ing in and run the commands over and over again across multiple servers.
 Here is a list of some of the possible things that can be setup from the following ansible scripts:

 A few additional notes: